ToxicFrog/mercs-ap/README.md

 ### Items

+#### Progression

+**Ace intel.** This serves the same purpose as intel in the vanilla game.
-Progression items are Ace intel -- which can be configured to be suited or progressive, and to use the vanilla intel amounts or a fixed number of 'intel tokens' per Ace -- and Merchant of Menace unlocks.
-Duplicate shop unlocks act as a stacking discount for the item in question.
+Depending on your yaml settings, it can use the vanilla intel amounts or a fixed number of "intel tokens" per ace, and it can be suited or progressive.

+**Merchant of Menace unlocks.** These are the only way to unlock new things in the store.
+You can enable duplicates in the item pool, in which case picking up duplicate unlocks will give you a permanent discount on that item.

+#### Filler

+**Cash bonuses.** These range from $5k to $500k.

+**Faction mood adjustments.** The more of these you have for a faction, the higher their minimum mood towards you is.
+There are diminishing returns as you collect more.

-Filler items are cash bonuses (ranging from $50k to $500k), permanent faction reputation increases (with diminishing returns), and shop discounts (10% to 30%, automatically applied to your most expensive item).
+**Shop discounts.** These range from 10% to 30% off.
+They are permanent and are automatically applied to whatever your most expensive item is.
+As you get more expensive items the coupons will automatically be moved around.

+**Free samples.** These apply to broad categories (e.g. "free airstrike") and will pick an appropriate random item from that category when issued to you.
+If you don't have at least three items in that category, they'll wait until you do.
+These samples are usually lost when you do anything involving a loading screen, so use it or lose it.

 ### Hints